rl1987/trickster.dev/tricksterblog/content/post/using-proxies-for-web-scraping-and-automation.md

 ```

 If you are using requests module for making HTTP requests (as you should) you can simply copy the proxy URL from the snippet
-BrightData provides and either set `HTTPS_PROXY` environment variable with that, or create a proxies dictionary and use it for
+Bright Data provides and either set `HTTPS_PROXY` environment variable with that, or create a proxies dictionary and use it for
 requests like this:

 ```python